Roboy/soncreo/README.md

 ## Inference Text to Speech

 #### To play audio from text
 Add paths for output directory and checkpoints in the config.json file.
-Then run \
+Then run the following command\
  `python combine.py`

 #### To infer with our pretrained models for tacotron2 and wavenet